 For more information about the Disability Royal Commission:

-The Disability Royal Commission’s fortnightly e-newsletter, Connect, can help you stay up to date with the Disability Royal Commission’s work and how you can get involved.
+The Disability Royal Commission’s fortnightly e-newsletter, Connect, can help you stay up to date with the Disability Royal Commission’s work..

 You can also stay up to date through the Royal Commission’s social media channels and media announcements.